 Remark 4.8.2.
-The original motivation, for the first author, for developing the theory applied to prove Corollary 4.8 was the idea that by combining Corollary 4.8 with the techniques of [Mzk5], [Mzk6], one could apply Corollary 4.8 to obtain results in the absolute anabelian geometry of configuration spaces over p-adic local fields.
+The original motivation, for the first author, for developing the theory applied to prove Corollary 4.8 was the idea that by combining Corollary

+4.8 with the techniques of [Mzk6], [Mzk7], one could obtain results in the absolute anabelian geometry of configuration spaces over p-adic local fields.
 It is the intention of the first author to carry out this application of Corollary 4.8 in a subsequent paper.